There are many paid survey opportunities out there, but not all of them are worth your time.

 Going to explain this in more detail so you can understand it.

-When a survey is created by a market research company, it goes live and is available for all the surveys panels that exist out there to be presented and filled by their panelists.
+When a survey is created by a market research company, it goes live and is available for all the survey panels that exist out there to be presented and filled by their panelists.

-this survey has a cap example: they want to know the opinion of 5000 men, caucasian, age 30 to 40, etc.
+this survey has a cap example: they want to know the opinion of 5000 men, caucasian, aged 30 to 40, etc.

 When the survey reaches these quotas it closes.

 Lesson> At any given time that you are filling a survey it can close because it reaches its target quota.

 It’s good to understand this because many people get upset or frustrated and start to say this is a scam but it is not.

 You will see in this case the “QUOTA FULL” message.